 The calculation of variations in GHG emissions resulting from all possible alternative supply chain options (Acquaye et al. 2014).
 This type of analysis is conducted as a secondary step and focuses on the process map for the most common supply chain used by a company for the specific product (Du et al. 2024).

 Inclusion of emissions from the consumption phase is a drawback since this factor is dependent on product types and consumers’ usage behavior (Moran et al. 2020).
-For products not using energy sources, the inclusion of in-use emissions adds to uncertainty without providing any benefit, while for energy-using appliances, in-use emissions are crucial factors that affect consumer decisions.
+For products that do not use energy sources, the inclusion of in-use emissions adds to uncertainty without providing any benefit, while for energy-using appliances, in-use emissions are crucial factors that affect consumer decisions.
 While it is true that in-use emissions matter when it comes to fuels, this methodological approach does not include them since EU measures are being taken regarding this issue (Pavlovic et al. 2018).

-The methodology calculates emissions from cradle to grave, but emissions after labeling are based on average estimates and do not reflect variations in retail practices or consumer disposal methods.
+The methodology calculates emissions from cradle to grave, but emissions after labelling are based on average estimates and do not reflect variations in retail practices or consumer disposal methods.
 It currently excludes emissions at the retail stage, limiting its ability to drive reductions in these areas, though future developments aim to address this gap (Du et al. 2024).

 7. Future scope

-Research needs to advance carbon footprint assessment by developing better methods which will expand life cycle assessment to cover both cradle-to-grave analyses and regional emission factors.
-Organizations can track their emissions through direct and indirect methods by using advanced data collection tools which include IoT sensors and smart meters and geospatial techniques.
+Research needs to advance carbon footprint assessment by developing better methods that will expand life cycle assessment to cover both cradle-to-grave analyses and regional emission factors.
+Organizations can track their emissions through direct and indirect methods by using advanced data collection tools which include IoT sensors, smart meters and geospatial techniques.
 The combination of hybrid LCA models with artificial intelligence and machine learning systems enables organizations to decrease their prediction errors while they gain the ability to forecast how emissions will change over time.
-The establishment of standardized frameworks together with scenario analysis and sensitivity analysis will enable better assessment of different options which will help decision makers choose suitable policies that support sustainable development and climate change mitigation efforts.
+The establishment of standardized frameworks together with scenario analysis and sensitivity analysis will enable better assessment of different options, which will help decision makers choose suitable policies that support sustainable development and climate change mitigation efforts.

 8. Conclusion

 This manuscript primarily emphasizes the research methodology procedures employed in conducting studies related to various types of carbon footprints in relation to products.
 Additionally, the review explores the objectives, guiding principles, calculation methodologies, data selection processes, and other relevant aspects pertaining to organizational footprints and product carbon footprints.
 Various standards exist, including Organizational Carbon Footprint Assessment Standards such as ISO 14064 and the Greenhouse Gas (GHG) Protocol, as well as Product Carbon Footprint Assessment Standards like PAS 2050, TSQ0010, ISO 14047, and the Product and Supply Chain GHG Protocol.
-The most critical components of such study pertains to the selection of greenhouse gases (GHGs), system configurations, quantification and assessment of carbon footprints, date selection, and the treatment of specific releases.
+The most critical components of such study pertain to the selection of greenhouse gases (GHGs), system configurations, quantification and assessment of carbon footprints, data selection, and the treatment of specific releases.
 These aspects are of utmost significance in the evaluation of carbon footprints for both organizations and products.
 While existing assessment standards provide guidelines on these matters, there is room for further enhancements and refinements.
-This paper focuses on the appraisal of the carbon footprint of the seafood in particular and is an overview for conducting seafood carbon footprint.
+This paper focuses on the appraisal of the carbon footprint of th seafood in particular and provides an overview for conducting seafood carbon footprint.

-Carbon footprint studies are aimed at mitigating the carbon footprint of the seafood from farm to fork, offering a foundation for potential future research endeavours in this area.
+Carbon footprint studies are aimed at mitigating the carbon footprint of the seafood from farm to fork, providing a foundation for future research in this area.

 Acknowledgements